Hiroko Sugiki, representative of the Japan Foundation, visited Movi – cooperation with the University of Jyväskylä deepening

 12.3.2026

-On 10 March 2026, Hiroko Sugiki from the Japan Foundation's Tokyo headquarters visited the Centre for Multilingual Academic Communication, Movi, and also met with the university's rector Jari Ojala
+On 10 March 2026, Hiroko Sugiki from the Japan Foundation’s Tokyo headquarters visited Movi and also met with the University’s Rector, Jari Ojala.

 During her visit, Hiroko Sugiki became acquainted with Movi’s activities.

-She also discussed cooperation opportunities with Rector Jari Ojala and was impressed by the University of Jyväskylä's extensive cooperation with Japan and its plans for the future.
-She was also impressed by the events Movi has organized in Japan over the years.
-Movi also received special thanks for the diversity of Japanese language and culture teaching and the quality of teaching.
+She also discussed cooperation opportunities with Rector Jari Ojala and was impressed by the University of Jyväskylä’s extensive cooperation with Japan and its plans for the future.
+She was particularly impressed by the interesting Japan-related events organised by Movi over the years.
+Movi also received special thanks for the diversity and high quality of its Japanese language and culture teaching.

-During her visit, Hiroko Sugiki was able to observe Movi's Japanese language teaching in the Japanese Language and Society 4 (Japanin kieli ja yhteiskunta 4 ) and Japanese Characters and Reading 1 (Japanin kielen kirjoitusmerkit ja lukeminen 1) courses.
-She was inspired by Movi's pedagogical approach and student-centred teaching.
-In addition to the activity of Japanese language students, she met Campus Dog Patsy.
-She found the volunteer-based Campus Dog activities and the students' participation in the planning and implementation of events in Japan unique.
+During her visit, Hiroko Sugiki observed Movi’s Japanese language teaching in the Japanese Language and Society 4 (Japanin kieli ja yhteiskunta 4) and Japanese Characters and Reading 1 (Japanin kielen kirjoitusmerkit ja lukeminen 1) courses.

-The visit strengthened the cooperation between the University of Jyväskylä and the Japan Foundation and raised new opportunities and targets for cooperation.
+The visit strengthened cooperation between the University of Jyväskylä and the Japan Foundation and opened up new opportunities for collaboration.

 Movin japanin kielen ja kulttuurin tiimi ja kampuskoira Patsy pääsivät yhteiskuvaan Japan Foundationin Hiroko Sugikin kanssa.
 Kuvan otti Salme Korkala.